3-2-1 backup rule update: Air gap your immutable backups

 What does offsite mean for cloud SaaS data protection?

-But what does "offsite" mean when your data is already hosted by a third-party provider like Microsoft, AWS, or Google?
+But what does offsite mean when your data is already hosted by a third-party provider like Microsoft, AWS, or Google?
 This question is one of the key reasons experts and analysts suggest updating the rule.
-In a cloud environment, “offsite” means storing your backup data on a separate infrastructure/domain.
+In a cloud environment, offsite means storing your backup data on a separate infrastructure or domain.
 Put simply, you need to store backup data in a different cloud from your production data, creating a logical air gap, like storing backup tapes in another physical location.
+This would mean storing your backup copies independently from Microsoft, AWS, or Google — depending on which service you're using.

 As businesses move more of their operations to SaaS solutions, they generate more data in the cloud, potentially exposing a gap in SaaS data protection by not ensuring adherence to air-gapped data protection.
 A key vulnerability arises when backup and production data reside within the same cloud environment.
 This means a single data loss event or cyberattack could compromise both production and backup data.